Estonia expels more Russian diplomats in model for EU

 Estonia's decision came after EU capitals expelled more than 300 Russian diplomats accused of espionage in the wake of a Russian massacre of Ukrainian civilians in the town of Bucha in April last year.

-Most EU countries still have far fewer diplomats in Moscow than vice versa despite this.
+Most EU countries still have far fewer diplomats in Russia than vice versa despite this.

-Taking the EU itself as an example, the EU foreign service has just nine diplomats in Russia, while Russia has some 35 people left at its EU embassy in Brussels even after the Bucha-linked expulsion of 19 staff.
+Taking the EU itself as an example, the EU foreign service has just nine diplomats in Moscow, while Russia has some 35 people left at its EU embassy in Brussels even after the Bucha-linked expulsion of 19 staff.

-And Russia's chargé d'affaires in Brussels, Kirill Logvinov, who heads up operations since the ambassador was recalled, is himself a spy according to Belgium's domestic intelligence service.
+And Russia's chargé d'affaires in the EU capital, Kirill Logvinov, who heads up operations since the ambassador was recalled, is himself a spy according to Belgium's domestic intelligence service.

 It remains to be seen if anyone else follows Tallinn's lead on "parity".

-"My question is, what good does it do beyond symbolism?," a Dutch diplomat said.
+"My question is, what good does it do beyond symbolism?", a Dutch diplomat said.

-"We do want to keep our eyes open and our ears to the ground in Russia, especially in these times," he added, referring to the risk Russia would expel even more EU diplomats in a new tit-for-tat exchange.
+"We do want to keep our eyes open and our ears to the ground in Russia, especially in these times," he added, amid the likelihood Russia would also expel more EU diplomats in a new tit-for-tat exchange.

 But little Estonia punches above its weight in EU foreign policy because its security services have one of the best and largest Russia counter-intelligence departments in Europe.